-as intelligent as better at much more less as long as the biggest 1.
-Ah uman brain weighs a dolphin brain.
-2. Pro Proportionally, humans have brains of any animal.
-3. An elephant's brain is a sperm whale's brain.
-4. Sha Sharks aren't humans.
-5. Wo Women are generally languages than men.
-6. Ou Our brain hasn't really changed for 000 years.
-7. The e less you study, the energy you use.
-8. Se Seeing uses brain capacity than the other senses.
+as intelligent as less than much more over

+better at smaller than less the biggest

+A human brain weighs a dolphin brain.

+Proportionally, humans have •

+An elephant's brain is sperm whale's brain.

+Sharks aren't humans.

+Women are generally languages than men.

+Our brain hasn't really changed in 30,000 years.

+The less you study, the energy you use.

+Seeing uses brain capa city than the other senses.